January and February images available online

 2019 Floods, Eromanga Inland Sea, Flinders Morning Basins

-This drawing on lined paper (becoming obsolete) refers to amongst other things, THE PHYSIOGRAPHIC REGIONS OF AUSTRALIA
+This drawing on lined writing paper (becoming obsolete) refers to amongst other things, THE PHYSIOGRAPHIC REGIONS OF AUSTRALIA

 The 3 divisions from Jennings and Mabbutt (1977, 1986) are Physiographic Divisions: 1.
 Eastern highlands, 2.
 Interior lowlands, 3.
 Western Plateau http://www.clw.csiro.au/aclep/documents/PhysiographicRegions_2011.pdf